 Christine Delia is a PhD student in the History of Art Department at the University of California, Berkeley.
 She researches global modern art with an emphasis on artists working in Mexico, Morocco, and the United States.
 Her dissertation, tentatively titled: “Mirror Effects: Fragmentation, Figuration, and Globality in Mexican, Moroccan, and US modern art, 1929-1949” examines three murals by Spanish artists dispersed around the world in the years surrounding the Spanish Civil War.
 The project explores questions related to exile/displacement/migration, including the economic impact of these...

 Leo Dunsker is a Ph.D. candidate in the Department of English and the Program for Critical Theory.
-His dissertation project is about the reinvention of the epic poem by modern Anglophone Caribbean writers as a vehicle for narrating supposedly unarratable histories.
+His dissertation project is about the reinvention of the epic poem by modern Anglophone Caribbean writers as a vehicle for narrating supposedly unnarratable histories.
 He co-organizes the Contemporary Poetry and Poetics Working Group at the Townsend Center for the Humanities, as well as the Poetry Colloquium and Postcolonial/Global Anglophone Colloquium in the Department of English.

 Department of Theater, Dance and Performance Studies